Black-Monster87/shellter_debian/shellter-3.0/shellter/readme.txt

 user in case he still wants to use a specific encoded payload along with the same PE file.

-When operating in Basic Mode, without cmdline arguments, Shellter will automatically try to find all available methods and will use one at random.
+When operating in Auto Mode, without cmdline arguments, Shellter will automatically try to find all available methods and will use one at random.

 If, the user has chosen to use these methods through the cmdline, but the